 likening it to an occult thriller

 Loneliness is omnipresent in the novel.
-Hilary's seeks to rectify her solitary nature in her desire for friendship with Dotty Jim, the misfit loner who lives in a caravan up on a hill far from the seaside pier.
-She manages to visit him and watch him play his pet bird and longs to preserve a secret friendship with him.
+Hilary's seeks to rectify her solitary nature in her desire for friendship with Dotty Jim, the misfit loner who lives in a caravan up on a hill far from the seaside amusement pier.
+She manages to visit him and watch him play with his pet bird and longs to preserve a secret friendship with him.
 But she also suspects that he may have been responsible for the disappearance of Poppet.
 When the little girl is found dead it may be that Dotty Jim is a murderous devil after all.

 INNOVATIONS: Devil by the Sea is a dark and brooding story accented by religious beliefs that act as an insidious influence on all of the characters.
 The only music and songs that appear in the book are hymns or lugubrious folk tunes.
 Hilary decides to sing a baroque song by Georg Händel ("See Where Golden-Hearted Spring") at the talent contest, entirely inappropriate and a choice that earns her more embarrassment than recognition.
 Characters chide and taunt each other with sermon-like warnings: "God doesn't like liars" and "God does not like little boys who are greedy."
 The children remind each other that consequences of sinful wicked behavior is an eternal afterlife in Hell.